Mount Snow: Year-round services

 Mount Snow has a variety of dining and retail options.
 Naturespa in the Grand Summit Resort Hotel offers an array of spa services and Mount Snow has a variety of lodging properties.
 Mount Snow Realty is also available for buying and selling homes in and around the valley.

 Recent capital projects

 In the fall of 2017, Mount Snow completed a $30m snowmaking expansion and upgrade project of replacing miles of snowmaking pipe across the mountain to maximize the 645 new low-energy fan guns and built a new 120 million gallon snowmaking pond, called West Lake.
 The winter of 2018/2019 also saw the completion of the $22M Carinthia Base Lodge in the Carinthia Base Area, which broke ground in June 2017.
+In 2022, Mount Snow installed its most recent chairlift upgrades, the Doppelmayr-built Sundance and Sunbrook Express chairs.

 Summer operations

 Mount Snow is one of the first ski resorts in the nation to offer lift service mountain biking.
 Mount Snow Bike Park is open for downhill mountain biking, golfing is at Mount Snow Golf Club, and hiking and scenic chairlift rides.
 Outdoor Exploration Camp provides kids and teens with daily activities and adventures.